pockeviciuspovilas/Timetable/README.md

 ## Some info to begin if
 - Architecture- MVC (Model-View-Controller)
 - Database- [ Microsoft SQL Server Express LocalDB](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver15), please, be prepared to install it
+- To get data from the DB, please, use EF Core ORM
 - Models with context location: ../Models
 - Views location: ../Views
 - Controllers location: ../Controllers